bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?

+It prevents prop drilling.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions - are objects that describe what is happening to state. reducers - are how you change state. store - is where your global state is stored and components come to shop.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global whereas component state local.
+If you were only going to use that state within that component.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+It gives us middleware that allows us to return a function instead of an action.
+It allows us to delay the action or if certain criteria is met.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API - I like being able to have whatever state I need when I need it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.